Knock CLI reference

 You can pull and download workflows with its message templates from Knock to a local file system with the workflow pull command.
 Knock CLI will create a new workflow directory or update the existing workflow directory in the local file system.

-Note: if pulling the target workflow for the first time or all workflowws, Knock CLI will ask to confirm before writing to the local filesystem.
+Note: if pulling the target workflow for the first time (or all workflows), Knock CLI will ask to confirm before writing to the local file system.

 See how workflow files are structured in your system here.